mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/install/install-aws/advanced-provisioning/index.md

 kubernetes.io/cluster/__CLUSTER_NAME__ = owned
 ```

-If the subnet will be used for external and/or internal ELBs, ensure that the following tag is added to the subnet:
+If the subnet will be used for external and, or internal ELBs, ensure that the following tag is added to the subnet:

 ```text
 kubernetes.io/role/elb = 1